aaronkyle/categorise/src/catch-all.md

 // Experimenting here in changing to an element that later gets rendered as a view of generated.
 So far this approach doesn't seem to work because a subsequent call to display(error) doesn't resolve (spinning wheel).

 //const errorElement = (() => {
+// When I try to use errorElement in 'catchAll`, the cells get locked up and stop rendering.

 const error = (() => {
   const view = Inputs.input();